 The growth and mobility of a new baby can creep up on you so fast and the necessary precautions can get pushed down the priorities list without you noticing.

-So it is best to plan ahead and act before you need it.
+So it is best to plan ahead and act when starting to childproof your home.

 Your child can injure herself in many different ways while playing on or near your furniture.

 While the only fool-proof way to keep your child completely safe is to replace all of your furniture with baby-friendly options, that is obviously out of the question.
 So, here are some ways to make your existing furniture safe for your little one.